-The much-anticipated Artemisia Gentileschi exhibition at the National Gallery in London has now been indefinitely postponed, to the disappointment of many.
-All is not lost, however.
-There is a surprisingly complete representation of her work on the web, and many of the images are copyright free.
+The much-anticipated Artemisia Gentileschi exhibition at the National Gallery in London will open next week.
+Many were disappointed by its postponement due to the COVID Pandemic.
+For those who can’t make it to the exhibition, there is a surprisingly complete representation of her work on the web, and many of the images are copyright free.
 Artemisia does not seem to have been an especially prolific artist.
 Still, the number of different images available are about twice as many as one might hope to find in an NG show devoted to her, when and if this finally opens its doors to the public.

 What the images have to tell us is that Artemisia was indeed an extremely gifted painter

 but not, in purely stylistic terms, a radical innovator.
 She didn’t have the same influence on the development of art as Caravaggio, who lived and worked somewhat earlier than she did.
 In purely stylistic terms, she was an Early Baroque painter using an already established artistic language, without radically altering it.

 Her range of subject-matter was, however, distinctly personal.
 There are, for example, very few portraits, as opposed to self- portraits, and fewer still that represent male sitters.
 One such is the portrait of the military architect Antoine de Ville, now in an American private collection.
 When it was exhibited recently, the catalogue description offered clues concerning the artist’s attitude.
 The subject’s pose, it tells us, offers: “An overly assertive gesture… most likely in an attempt to provide insight into the character of the subject.”